achasveachas/FlyLog/README.md

 The app can be found at [this link](https://flylogger.herokuapp.com/)

 To run the app locally clone this repo.
-Then run `bundle install` in your terminal, run the migrations using `rake db:migrate`, and then run `rails server`.
-The app will be available at [localhost:3000](http://localhost:3000/).
+Then run `bundle install` in your terminal.
+Run the migrations using `rake db:migrate` and you can seed the database with dummy data by running `rake db:seed`.
+You can now run `rails server` in your terminal; The app will be available at [localhost:3000](http://localhost:3000/).

 ## Contributing